boz/kail/README.md

 With no arguments, kail matches all pods in the cluster.
 You can control the matching pods with arguments which select pods based on various criteria.

+All flags can be set by an environment variable - `KAIL_POD=foo kail` is the same as `kail --pod foo`.

 ### Selectors

 Flag | Selection